-Safety data from 510 patients with CF in 2 double‑blind, controlled, Phase 3 trials of 24 weeks (Trial 1) and 4 weeks (Trial 2) treatment duration1
+Safety data from 510 patients aged 12 years and older with CF with at least one F508del mutation in 2 double‑blind, controlled, Phase 3 trials of 24 weeks (Trial 1) and 4 weeks (Trial 2) treatment duration1

-• Except where otherwise noted, the safety data provided below are from Trial 1, the placebo-controlled 24-week trial with patients heterozygous for F508del and another specific mutation.
+- Except where otherwise noted, the safety data provided below are from Trial 1, the placebo-controlled 24-week trial with patients heterozygous for F508del and another specific mutation.
 The safety profiles for the patients with CF enrolled in Trials 2, 3, and 4 were similar to that observed in Trial 1

-• With the exception of sex differences in rash, the safety profile of TRIKAFTA was generally similar across all subgroups of patients regardless of age, sex, baseline ppFEV₁, and geographic region
+- With the exception of sex differences in rash, the safety profile of TRIKAFTA was generally similar across all subgroups of patients regardless of age, sex, baseline ppFEV₁, and geographic region

 Adverse event-related discontinuations1,2